Half-Life: Opposing Force: Plot

-Shephard soon encounters more stranded Marine units in the wreckage of Black Mesa, and attempts to reach an unknown exit route, encountering heavy resistance from Race X and black operations units.
+Shephard encounters more stranded Marine units in the wreckage of Black Mesa, and attempts to reach an unknown exit route, encountering heavy resistance from Race X and black operations units.
 A surviving Black Mesa security guard reveals to Shephard that the black operators intend to detonate a tactical nuclear weapon in the base, thereby totally sealing it off and killing everything in it.
-After successfully neutralizing the guarding black operations unit, Shephard disarms the device and proceeds to a nearby storage facility, intent on escape.
-However, the G-Man rearms the device as Shephard departs.
-The storage facility has become a thick battleground between Race X and the black operation units, and although Shephard manages to evade them, he is informed by another security guard that something very large is coming through an alien portal blocking the exit path.
+After neutralizing the black ops unit guarding the device, Shephard disarms it and proceeds to a nearby storage facility to attempt another escape.
+As Shephard departs, the G-Man rearms the nuclear device.

+The storage facility has become a battleground between Race X and the black operation units.
+Although Shephard manages to evade them, he is informed by another security guard that something very large is coming through an alien portal blocking the exit path.

 At the portal, Shephard discovers a gene worm, a massive creature facilitating the Race X invasion.
-Shephard is able to sufficiently wound the creature enough to force it back through the wormhole, but just afterwards he is teleported onto an Osprey by the G-Man.
+Shephard is able to wound the creature enough to force it back through the wormhole, but immediately afterwards he is teleported onto an Osprey by the G-Man.
 As the G-Man congratulates Shephard on his accomplishments, the nuclear device detonates in the background, destroying Black Mesa.
 The game closes with the G-Man detaining Shephard someplace where he can tell no one of what he has seen and cannot be harmed, pending further evaluation.